janv01/Woocommerce-Shipping-Tax-Netherlands-Dutch-/README.md

 # Woocommerce-Shipping-Tax-Netherlands-Dutch-
-This project provides a simple solution to calculate shipping tax corresponding Dutch legislation.
+This repository provides a simple solution to calculate shipping tax corresponding Dutch legislation.

 For background information have a look at https://wordpress.org/support/topic/no-right-method-for-shipping-tax-in-the-netherlands/#post-14602764
 This solution can be used as a basic solution and needs or maybe configured to suit specific situations.